subscribe

 Based on the defined requirements, the next step is to design the software architecture and detailed specifications:

-This is the core development phase where the software is actually written:
+This is the core development phase where the software is written:

-Rigorous testing is paramount for medical devices software testing to ensure safety, effectiveness, and compliance:
+Rigorous testing is paramount for medical device software testing to ensure safety, effectiveness, and compliance:

 This stage focuses on demonstrating that the software meets regulatory requirements and is fit for its intended use: